Zonguldak basin: Paleozoic deposition

 The Zonguldak basin first experienced deposition in the Ordovician.
 Deposition begins with the lower Ordovician Soḡuksu Formation.
 The Soḡuksu Formation is 700–1100 meters thick.
 At its base it consists of green shale and sandstone and coarsens upwards to arkosic conglomerates.
 The lower Ordovician Aydos Formation conformably overlies the Soḡuksu.
 It is a conglomerate of quartzitic sandstone and is 50–200 meters thick.
 The Findikli Formation was deposited during the upper Ordovician, Silurian, and lowermost Devonian in the Zonguldak basin.
 It is 300–450 meters thick.
 Its facies are indicative of a mixed siliciclastic-carbonate shelf environment that is shallowing through time.

 The red, cross-bedded sandstones of the Ferizli Formation overlie the marly deposits of the Fendikli Formation.
 The oolitic sandstones contain iron and an iron ore.
 The formation, like the Findikli Formation, shows a shift toward shallower depositional environments and a shift to higher energy areas of deposition.
 The younger sediments of the Ferizli Formation become progressively more enriched in calcium carbonate and eventually give way to the Yilanli Formation.

 The Yilanli Formation is Visean in age and is the beginning of the coal-related sequences in the Zonguldak basin.
 The Yilanli is a dolomitic limestone unit with calcareous black and gray shales.
 It was deposited in a shallow marine passive margin setting.
 It is conformably overlain by the Alacaagzi Formation, and has accumulated over 1000 m of sediment.
 The Alacaagzi Formation contains economic deposits of coal.
-It is comprised predominantly of crossbedded black shales and silts in the lower sections of the unit and progressively becomes composed of sands, shale bearing coals, and conglomerates towards the top of the formation.
+It is composed predominantly of crossbedded black shales and silts in the lower sections of the unit and progressively becomes composed of sands, shale bearing coals, and conglomerates towards the top of the formation.
 Facies analysis in the Alacaagzi Formation is suggestive of coastal environments including lacustrine, fluviatial, and fan deposits.

 Conformably overlaying the Alacaagzi Formation is the Kozlu Formation.
 The Kozlu contains 19 coal seams totalling 30–32 m.
 The Kozlu is composed of successional conglomerate, sand, silt, mud, and coal deposits.
 The Karadon Formation conformably overlies the Kozlu.
 The Karadon is lithologically similar to the Kozlu Formation, but contains less coal seams.
 An angular unconformity spans the top of the Karadon formation and ranges from 46.5 Ma–194 Ma in duration.